The sparse parity matrix: Organisation

 Hence, none of the variable nodes in $V_{\slush}(A)$ receive any $\frozen$-messages, but each receives at least two $\slush$-messages.
 Analogously, the check nodes in $C_{\slush}(A)$ do not receive $\unfrozen$-messages but get at least two $\slush$-messages.
 Let $G_\slush(A)$ be the subgraph of $G(A)$ induced on $V_{\slush}(A)\cup C_\slush{}(A)$.
 Moreover, let $A_\slush{}$ be the minor of $A$ comprising the rows and columns whose corresponding variable or check nodes belong to $V_{\slush}(A)$ and $C_{\slush}(A)$, respectively.
 We observe that $G_\slush(A)$ admits an alternative construction that resembles the construction of the 2-core of a random hypergraph.
 Indeed, $G_\slush(A)$ results from $G(A)$ by repeating the following peeling operation:

-To determine the size and the degree distribution of $G_\slush(\vA)$ we employ a general result about WP-like message passing algorithms from~\cite{CCKLR}, which we will use in Section~\ref{sec:Prop_frozen} to prove the following result.
+Formally, we remove all appropriate nodes and their neighbours simultaneously, although it is an elementary exercise to check that, if we only make such removals one-by-one, the order makes no difference to the end result.
+To determine the size and the degree distribution of $G_\slush(\vA)$ we employ a general result about WP-like message passing algorithms from~\cite{CLR_WP}, which we will use in Section~\ref{sec:Prop_frozen} to prove the following result.

 \begin{proposition} Define

 For any $d>\eul$ we have $\nu >0$ and

 Moreover, for any integer $\ell\geq2$ we have, in probability,